Small group tours are a popular and intimate way to explore various destinations around the…

 Lake Victoria in Uganda

-Lake Victoria in Uganda is largest of all African Lakes and also the second widest freshwater body in the world.
-Its extensive surface belongs to the three countries; the northern half to Uganda, the southern half to Tanzania, and part of the northeastern sector to Kenya.
+Lake Victoria in Uganda is the largest of all African Lakes and also the second-widest freshwater body in the world.
+Its extensive surface belongs to three countries; the northern half of Uganda, the southern half to Tanzania, and part of the northeastern sector to Kenya.
 The lake occupies a wide depression near the equator, between the East and West Great Rift Valleys, but its drainage basin is relatively small, being slightly less than three times the lake’s surface in area.
 The lake water is drained at a rate of about 600 m3 sec-1, at Jinja on the northern shore, into the Victoria Nile which flows northward via Lake Albert and the White Nile forming the uppermost reaches of the Nile River.